 In times of rapid change, sustainable buildings are buildings that are able to accommodate changes in use and importantly, changes to the heating, cooling, lighting services and IT systems used within them.
 Sustainable buildings should be flexible to change of use and adaptable to future needs and requirements be they regulatory or market driven.

 To become more sustainable, it is important that buildings can accommodate changing business requirements.
-By doing so, buildings will last longer and greater value will be extracted from the resources (materials) invested in the buildings.
+By doing so, buildings will last longer and greater value will be extracted from the resources (materials) invested in the buildings, which is a key feature of the circular economy.

 There are three principal areas in which buildings can be made more flexible and/or adaptable: